 Weld mapping is the process of assigning information to a weld joint to enable easy identification of its design (WPS), production (welders, their qualifications, date welded), quality (visual inspection, NDT) and traceability (heat numbers of materials joined & welding consumables).

-We have tablet version of this unique annotation tool that allows the user to mark the location of the weld in the field with a finger input.
+We have a mobile app (for tablets) that allows the user to mark the location of the weld on a drawing in the field with a finger input without an active internet connection.
 Imagine how much time you will be able to save with this feature!

 Smart Welding Manager is hosted in a secure server in a data center owned by Amazon in the US.
 Naturally, there is no need to have your own server and there is no expense on IT infrastructure or trained resources to maintain them.
 All you need is a computer with internet connection and a tablet device to use it in the field.